neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-power-bi.md

     ![Run app OnStart - screenshot](05/media/ex_5_runonstart.png)

-13. You should see the photo.
-If you are not seeing the photo, then go to your Model Driven App and add photo to Problem Reports records where the Photo field is empty.
+13. The photo from the Problem Report should load.
+If you are not seeing the photo, then go to the Admin **Model-driven App** and add photo to any Problem Report records where the **Photo** field is **empty**.

     ![Current image with photo - screenshot](05/media/ex_7_imagephoto.png)